 - Schemes are recognisably part of Walking for Health, using the brand in materials in accordance with our guidelines.

 - Schemes keep their pages on the Walking for Health website up to date.

-- Schemes take part in the annual scheme audit
+- Schemes take part in the annual scheme audit.

 - Schemes use a volunteering policy that ensures good standards of volunteer management.

-Detailed guidance on the new accreditation process and answers to key questions can be found below.
+Detailed guidance on the accreditation process and answers to key questions can be found below.
 We’ve also developed advice on managing walks that are longer or more challenging than a Walking for Health walk – termed ‘out of scope’.